demisto/content/Packs/NutanixHypervisor/Integrations/NutanixHypervisor/README.md

 Sets the power state of a virtual machine.
 If the virtual machine is being powered on and no host is specified, the host with the most available CPU and memory will be chosen.
 Note that such a host may not be available.
 If the virtual machine is being power cycled, a different host can be specified to start it on.
-The command returns a task UUID that can be monitored by the nutanix-hypervisor-task-poll command.
+The command returns a task UUID that can be monitored by the nutanix-hypervisor-task-results-get command.

 ### Important